 sudo puppet ssl clean.
 If an agent has requested a certificate from the server, delete it there to re-issue a new one with the alt names:

 puppet agent --test --waitforcert 10.

-If you use an HTTP report processor, point your master and all of your Puppet compilers at the same shared report server in order to see all of your agents’ reports.
+If you use an HTTP report processor, point your server and all of your Puppet compilers at the same shared report server in order to see all of your agents' reports.

 See the PuppetDB documentation for instructions on deploying a PuppetDB server, then configure every Puppet compiler to use it.
-Note that every Puppet master and compiler must have its own whitelist entry if you’re using HTTPS certificates for authorization.
+Note that every Puppet primary server and compiler must have its own allowlist entry if you're using HTTPS certificates for authorization.

 You must ensure that all Puppet compilers have identical copies of your manifests, modules, and external node classifier data.
 Examples include:

-puppet agenton each compiler to point to a designated model Puppet master, then use Puppet itself to distribute the modules.
+puppet agenton each compiler to point to a designated model Puppet primary server, then use Puppet itself to distribute the modules.